Kanye West albums discography

-American rapper, singer, songwriter, and record producer Kanye West has released ten studio albums, four collaborative studio albums, one compilation album, one demo album, two live albums, one video album, and twelve mixtapes.
-Ten of his studio albums have been certified at least gold in the United States.
-As of June 2021, West has certified 25 million equivalent solo albums units in the United States, placing him amongst the highest-certified music artists in the United States.
+American rapper, singer, songwriter, and record producer Kanye West has released twelve solo studio albums, four collaborative studio albums, one compilation album, two live albums, one video album, and twelve mixtapes.
+Ten of his studio albums have been certified at least platinum in the United States.
+As of July 2026, West has certified 37 million equivalent solo albums units in the United States, placing him amongst the highest-certified music artists in the United States.

 West's debut studio album, The College Dropout (2004), debuted at number two on the US Billboard 200, and was certified double-platinum by the Recording Industry Association of America (RIAA) in June 2004.
 West's second studio album, Late Registration (2005), debuted at number one on the Billboard 200, with first-week sales of 860,000 copies.
 The album was the ninth best-selling album of 2005 in the United States.
 West's third studio album, Graduation (2007), debuted at number one on the Billboard 200, selling 957,000 units in its first week, becoming the fastest-selling album in the US since Late Registration, and breaking the record for most digital albums sold in a week.
 West's fourth studio album, 808s & Heartbreak (2008), became his third consecutive number one release on the Billboard 200.

 West's fifth studio album, My Beautiful Dark Twisted Fantasy (2010), debuted at number one on the Billboard 200, with the fourth-highest digital first-week sales ever.
 Watch the Throne (2011), a collaborative album with fellow American rapper Jay-Z, broke the US iTunes first-week sales record.
 The compilation album, Cruel Summer (2012), released with his label GOOD Music, debuted atop the Top R&B/Hip-Hop Albums chart.
 West's sixth studio album, Yeezus (2013), debuted at number one in the United States, United Kingdom, Canada, Australia, and New Zealand.